MmmarRTha/AppsalonMVC/README.md

 # AppsalonMVC

 ## Description
-AppsalonMVC is a modern MVC framework designed for building efficient and scalable web applications.
+Appsalon is a MVC PHP framework from scratch.

 ## Features
 - Utilizes MVC architecture for clean separation of concerns.